abhee/game-loop/README.md

 # game-loop
-SDL Game Loop in C
+A simple game loop in C and SDL